globocom/benchmark-python-wsgi/README.md

 [The attached Benchmarks.md file](https://github.com/globocom/benchmark-python-wsgi/blob/master/Benchmarks.md) contains
  dumps of the raw tests executed.

-DISCLAIMER: This is a quick-and-dirty benchmark for us to have a glimpse of how to code in Tornado in comparisom
+DISCLAIMER: This is a quick-and-dirty benchmark for us to have a glimpse of how to code in Tornado in comparison
             with how to code in Gevent, and to have a coarse grain idea of performance.
-A serious benchmark would need much more repetiotions under more controlled conditions.
+A serious benchmark would need much more repetitions under more controlled conditions.

 Team members
 ------------